FASTCloud: A novel framework of assessment and selection for trustworthy cloud service: Case Study

-Figure 2 shows the distribution of QoS attributes values of QWS dataset.
+For ease of intuitive understanding, we have made statistical analysis on QoS data in the QWS, as shown in Figure 2.
 As can be seen from Figure 2, the distributions of the QoS attributes values are different, where the distributions of availability, successability, latency and response Time are relatively centralized, while the distributions of throughput and reliability are relatively scattered.
 In fact, different Web services of QWS contain different amounts of QoS attribute value.
 For instance, some Web services contain only a value set of QoS attributes (the 6 QoS attributes values represented as a value set), while some Web services contain multiple value sets of QoS attributes.
 Moreover, there are small number of Web services contain some outliers on the QoS attributes.
-Therefore, in order to focus on the details of cloud service trust level assessment method, this experiment simplifies the information processing process of QoS attributes in TAM (as aforementioned in subsection 3.3.2) and presents the following case study.
+Therefore, in order to focus on the details of trust level assessment method for cloud service, this experiment simplifies the information processing process of QoS attributes in TAM (as aforementioned in subsection 3.3.2) and presents the following case study.